horuslabsio/tokenbound-sdk/examples/sdk-starknetjs-starknetkit-starknet-react/README.md

-## Starknet-tokenbound-sdk + starknet.js
+## Starknet-tokenbound-sdk + starknet.js + starknetkit + starknet-react

-This is a simple React application that demonstrates how to use the tokenbound SDK, with Starknet.js.
+This is a simple React application that demonstrates how to use the tokenbound SDK, with Starknet.js, Starknetkit and Starknet-react.

 # Getting Started